 Baptism: Where We Have Been Silent

-Over the past two weeks we have been looking at Baptism.
-I believe we have a lot to offer in the wider discussion.
-But before we get into that discussion we must have a better understanding of what Baptism is and what it isn’t.
-That’s why today I want us to spend some time looking at an area we have been silent on.
-The scriptures we use to point to the necessity of baptism, usually has a two fold promise: the cleansing and the empowerment.
+We are in the middle of a series on baptism because I believe we have a lot to offer in the wider discussion.
+But from time to time I think we should all get back into the Scriptures and take a fresh look at our core beliefs.
+That’s why today I want us to spend some time looking at an area we haven’t spent a lot of time talking about.
+The scriptures we use to point to the necessity of baptism, usually contain a two fold promise: the cleansing and the empowerment.
 It’s the double cure, the water and the spirit.

-There is a thought out there that Jesus came to this earth, lived a perfect life, died a cruel death, and ascended back into heaven.
-He leaves the Holy Spirit to inspire the disciples to write the Bible and then at the end of the first century, just like Elvis, the Holy Spirit left the building.
-And now God looks at His children and says good luck.
+There is an implied teaching that Jesus came to this earth, lived a perfect life, died a cruel death, and ascended back into heaven.
+He promised it would be better when He returns to the Father, because the Holy Spirit will come and dwell among us, dwell within us.
+The Holy Spirit inspired the disciples to write the Bible and advance the borders of the church.
+And then at the end of the first century the Holy Spirit leaves.
+Now God looks at His children and says good luck.
 I made sure you have got the manual, just follow the 5,000 easy step-by-step instructions and you will be okay.

-God has promised us much more than that.
-We claim that we want to be just like the church that we read about in the Bible; to live and worship like our brothers and sisters that we read about in Acts.
+Every Church of Christ says they want to be just like the Church we read about in the Bible; to live and worship like our brothers and sisters that we read about in Acts.
 We want to be as loving, and powerful, and dynamic as they were.
 But how can we be that church if we ignore the power that made that church what it was?
 That’s a difficult position to put ourselves in.
 We can only be that church if we use the same power they used; the Holy Spirit.

-We think that if we build churches that are well organized, have great staffs, and have a lot of good programs then we will be a first century kind of Church.
-I have heard folk say if it works in the business world it will work in the church.
-What happens is that we are left with folks who want to be Christlike so they are looking for the right program and after bouncing around from program to program for a couple of years they finally give up, and quit trying or even worse quit God all together.
+Building churches that are well organized, have great staffs, and have a lot of good programs won’t make us a first century kind of Church.
+We have created an atmosphere where people who want to be Christlike spend their lives looking for the right program and after bouncing around from program to program for a couple of years they finally give up, and quit trying.
+Or even worse quit God all together.
 The only thing that can build the right kind of Church is a family that learns to tap the power of the Holy Spirit and receive the double cure.

 The Holy Spirit is not optional equipment.
-It’s not like when you are picking out a car and you say, I think that I would like to add a sunroof, and a MP3 player on this car so that it will be a little nicer.
+It’s not like when you are picking out a car and you say, I think that I would like to add a sunroof, and heated seats so that it will be a little nicer.
 It comes standard, on all Christians.
-Paul says if you don’t have the Holy Spirit you don’t have Christ in your life.
+Paul says in Romans 8:9 - And if anyone does not have the Spirit of Christ, he does not belong to Christ.

 The Christian life is not just hard; it’s impossible on your own.
-Unfortunately either through inferred teaching or by direct teaching we left the impression that you need to go out there and live for Christ on your own.
-God cleansed you at your baptism but from here on out you understand it the best you can, do the best you can, and if you are good enough you can make it.
+Unfortunately, either through inferred or direct teaching we left the impression that you need to go out there and live for Christ on your own.
+We believe that God cleansed you at your baptism but once you get out of the water you need to understand it the best you can, do the best you can, and if you are good enough you can make it.
 That is a denial of Scripture.
 I can’t find a verse where it says that the Spirit stopped working or that only a few people got the Spirit.

 Being sanctified means to be set apart, to become holy, or to become like Jesus.
-You say I would like to become like Christ, that’s what I committed to at my baptism, but I can’t do it.
-You’re right.
-You need some help, and that help comes through the Holy Spirit who is doing work from the inside out to help you become like Jesus.
+At your Baptism you were committing to growing to be more and more like Christ.
+So how are you doing?
+You have been a Child of God for 5, 15, 50 years, are you struggling to be like Christ?
+If you need help, then you need to realize that it’s only through the Holy Spirit’s power that we can become like Jesus.
 When we have the Spirit we are able to walk like Jesus walked, we can fulfill His mission on this earth.
 Without the Spirit the best we can hope to do is live a moral life.

 The Holy Spirit Strengthens us Ephesians 3:16 that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man;

-We need to remember that the Kingdom of God is upside down from what the world considers right.
+We can never forget the Kingdom of God is upside down from what the world considers right.
 We are called to out love, out forgive, out serve one another.
 We are called to think about others before we think about our self, we are called to sacrifice for one another.
 And these are not things we can do under our own strength.
 We need to be strengthened with power through His Spirit.

-I love the story of the young couple and the woman wants to go to the mall and her husband says baby you can’t we don’t have any money to spend and it’s going to be tight paying our bills this month anyway.
+Living like Jesus is impossible without the power He offers through His Spirit.
+Everyone of us understands how good the Devil is at his job, He attacks us from every side until he finds our weakness.
+It’s like the story of the young bride who wants to go to the mall and her husband says baby you can’t we don’t have any money to spend and it’s going to be tight paying our bills this month anyway.
 The wife says I just want to go window shop and try clothes on but I won’t buy anything.
-The husband says if you write a check it will bounce.
+The husband says if you swipe that card we won’t have lights.
 She assures Him it will be okay and she goes off on her way.

 6 hours later she walks in the house with a new dress.
-The husband is irate and says I thought we had a deal that you wouldn’t buy anything because we couldn’t afford it.
+The husband can’t believe it.
+He says I thought you said you wouldn’t buy anything because we couldn’t afford it.
 And the wife replies well I was trying this dress on and while I was looking in the mirror Satan told me how good I looked in this dress and how proud you would be to walk in to church with me wearing this dress.
 The husband says why didn’t you say get behind me Satan?
-And the wife replies I did and he said you look better from back here.
+And the wife replies I did and he said WOW! you should see it from back here.

 It doesn’t matter what direction you are traveling in Satan can meet you there and tempt you.
-Hasn’t that been the truth in your life?
-So when we think that we live under our own power and defeat Satan we get in trouble.
-But if we understand that we are empowered by the Holy Spirit to say no to sin, then we have got something really, really special.
+When we think that we live under our own power and defeat Satan we get in trouble.
+But if we understand that we are empowered by the Holy Spirit to say no to sin, then we have got something really special.
 And we need to embrace that.

 The Holy Spirit Helps Us In Our Prayers.
 Romans 8:26 And in the same way the Spirit also helps our weakness; for we do not know how to pray as we should, but the Spirit Himself intercedes for us with groanings too deep for words;

-The Holy Spirit Produces Fruit Galatians 5:22-23 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control;
+Paul says, The Holy Spirit Produces Fruit Galatians 5:22-23 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control;

 The Holy Spirit is our deposit, our pledge guaranteeing our inheritance.
-Think about it like an engagement ring.
+Think about it like an engagement ring, it’s a promise that God is going to bring us into His family and His home.
 When God is looking down here to find His bride, Who’s he looking for?
 The folks with the Holy Spirit.
-When God’s looking for who’s going to heaven, He is looking for the people that have the Holy Spirit living in them.
+When God’s looking for who’s going to heaven, He is looking for the people that have the Holy Spirit.

 As a result, now that I’m older, I have started to pull back on risks or quit taking them at all.
 And while there is an inherent wisdom in that physically, we get into trouble when we start to think like that spiritually.
-God wants the church as a missionary organization.
-Not always looking inward and entertaining, but looking outward.
+God wants the church to focus out there, to be light in dark places, not always looking inward, entertaining and playing it safe.
 John Piper said that the church was designed to be a "Battleship, not cruise ship."
 We need to engage the world around us for the glory of God.

-Everyone of us would say we want to do God’s will, but very often doing is much harder than saying.
-I’m sure there are times in your life when you have thought this is out of my comfort zone or why in the world am I having to do this?
-Or I have no experience with this.
+Everyone of us would say we want to do God’s will, but it’s hard to get from talking to actually doing.
+I’m sure there are times in your life when you have thought this is out of my comfort zone or why in the world am I having to do this, I have no experience with this?
 In my own life I know that there are times when I allow my fear of the mission to cloud God’s plans.
 And to be honest, taking the message of Christ outside these walls opens us up to some opposition.

 It’s unrealistic to think that as a Child of God you won’t encounter opposition.
 Of course you will.
 Jesus said, In this world you will have trouble.
 In this world you will have tribulation.
 In the Sermon the Mount Jesus said, Blessed are you when people insult you, when they persecute you, when they falsely say all kinds of evil against you because of Me.
 We need to be honest enough to admit that there will always be people who differ with your Biblical worldview.
 I’m not sure why we are surprised since the Bible tells us that we’re gonna be ridiculed.